Baypointe Brownfield Designation

 Why Designate This Site a Brownfield?

-Decades of pesticide and herbicide application for the golf course have left lingering low-level soil contamination across the site that must be addressed during the park development process.
+Decades of pesticide and herbicide application for the golf course have left lingering low-level soil contamination across the site that must be addressed during the redevelopment process.
 Therefore, the County has pursued and obtained the Brownfield designation to provide opportunities to apply for federal and state funds as well as technical assistance for the cleanup of the site.

 Benefits of Brownfield Designations